FCC Gives USVI and PR $64 Million To Repair Communications Networks After Storms

 “Today’s action by the FCC represents a positive step toward rebuilding a smarter, more efficient and resilient Virgin Islands and is another example of the federal government responding to our requests to invest meaningful resources in rebuilding the territory to 21st century standards.
 Breakdowns in our telecommunications proved critical to the immediate disaster response in the wake of hurricanes Irma and Maria” she said.

 She said former FCC Commissioner Mignon Clyburn was instrumental in supporting this funding after she visited and saw first-hand the telecommunications needs, in November 2016.
 Current FCC Chair Ajit Pai also visited the territory after the storms and honored the commitment to help restore the broadband network and other communications services.
+Lack of telecommunication services can massively impact businesses, especially after natural disasters such as these in the U.S. Virgin Islands.
+It might take services weeks to turn to normal even with the assistance of companies similar to Eatel Business, who, much like other telecommunication services, will try their best to help connect businesses to their clients and customers – learn more about eatel business.

 The grant brings an immediate infusion of roughly $64 million in new funding for short-term restoration efforts.
 The FCC will also convert $65.8 million in advanced funding the commission provided last year to carriers in the U.S. Virgin Islands into new funding by declining to recover that advanced funding from future universal service support payments, according to Plaskett’s office.